Host Nextjs 14 Application on cPanel

 In cPanel, you can set up a Node.js app to run your Next.js server.

-• Set the Application root to the directory where you extracted the standalone and static folders.
+- Set the Application root to the directory where you extracted the

 This will point the Node.js environment to the server file generated by Next.js, enabling it to serve your application.